Preparing for Your Consultation

-When preparing for a BERD consultation, consider these tips:
+When preparing for a CCaTS Biostatistics, Epidemiology and Research Design (BERD) Resource consultation, consider these tips.

 Have realistic expectations

 A consultation is just that — a consultation.
 Due to demands for these services, we are not able to meet investigators' long-term needs for biostatistical support.
-If the researcher would benefit from regular biostatistical involvement, we can help coordinate a working relationship with the Department of Health Sciences Research (HSR) (must be logged in to the Mayo Clinic network).
+If the investigator would benefit from regular biostatistical involvement, we can help coordinate a working relationship with the Department of Quantitative Health Sciences (must be logged in to the Mayo Clinic network).

 The protocol should be brought to the consultation even if it's only in rough draft form.
 Implementation of the planned analysis is part of reproducible research, and the protocol should contain relevant information regarding the aims and hypotheses.
 The consultation process can help formalize the analysis plan.
 In addition, relevant literature regarding the research is important, especially if the consultation involves sample size estimation or discussion of analysis results.
 Some investigators elect to bring a copy of their database to discuss implementation of their analysis, but this is optional.